The poem “On Time” by John Milton

 2️⃣0️⃣ Then, all this earthly grossness quit,

-👉 It will leave behind all worldly impurities,
+👉 It will leave behind all the impurities, weaknesses, and imperfections of earthly life.

 2️⃣1️⃣ Attired with stars, we shall for ever sit,